oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * **Milestone 1:** Facilitators can create a learning group and its syllabus, and view its homepage (which contains the details of the learning group, its syllabus, and the list of learners and their progress).
-For this milestone, learners should not be able to join a learning group directly, but you can add a button to the admin dashboard to simulate a student joining the group and making some progress in development mode.
+For this milestone, learners should not be able to join a learning group directly, but you can add a button to the admin dashboard to simulate a learner joining the group and making some progress in development mode.
 * **Milestone 2:** Facilitators should be able to invite learners to join the group via username.
 Learners should be able to join the group, set their preferences (or edit them later), and see the group homepage (which contains their progress, as well as triggers for starting recommended activities from the syllabus).

 **Dependency on Release Schedule:** No dependencies on release schedule